bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine.rst

 Options
 -------

-The following options are available for the Axon.ivy Engine program:
+The following options are available for the |ivy-engine|:

 +--------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+-----------+
 | Option       | Description                                                                                                                                         | Mandatory |